nicolaferraro/akodon/README.md

 ## Empower Hadoop with Microservices

-Akodon makes it easy to build Microservices on top of Yarn.
+Wallace makes it easy to build Microservices on top of Yarn.